apache/tvm/docs/dev/hybrid_script.rst

 Variables
 ~~~~~~~~~

-Because there is no variables in ``HalideIR``, all the mutatable variables will be lowered to an array with size 1.
+Because there is no variables in ``HalideIR``, all the mutable variables will be lowered to an array with size 1.
 It takes the first store of a variable as its declaration.

 Math Intrinsics